rakshakhegde/kootweet/README.md

 A highly scalable, NoSQL based, KooKoo app to securely call or text to directly tweet without any password.
 Also one can read tweets via incoming text based on username, hashtag or any other search query.

-Disclaimer: You are solely responsible for maintaining confidentiality of the URL sent via SMS and of the secret keys embedded in them.
+> Disclaimer: You are solely responsible for maintaining confidentiality of the URL sent via SMS and of the secret keys embedded in them.
 I, Rakshak R.Hegde, am not liable for any loss, direct or indirect, occured to you by using this application.

 Call **08067947419** to start KooTweet'ing.
+Due to Kookoo restrictions, only allowed between 9am - 9pm.

 ## Requirements to setup
 - Python 2 or 3